 Fire prevention is a focus at our northern Alberta operations

-To help ensure wildfires are less likely to impact our sites, we create a perimeter of between 10 and 30 metres around company equipment and structures that is kept clear of trees, brush and long grass.
+To help ensure wildfires are less likely to impact Cenovus sites, we create a perimeter of 10 to 30 metres around our operations that is kept clear of trees, brush and long grass.
 In addition, the site’s working areas are either gravel or exposed earth.
-Should there be a fire at our facilities we have firefighters on site at our two oil sands operations ready to provide initial response.
-They’re also responsible for overseeing fire prevention across those operations, including wildfire awareness.
+We also carefully evaluate all outdoor activities for wildfire risk and, if necessary, defer work that involves generating sparks or high heat until conditions improve.

 The last couple years have also seen new technology deployed to help in the early detection of wildfires across the province.
 New in 2020, Cenovus is using a wildfire notification app that draws directly from the Alberta and B.C. government wildfire monitoring centres and allows for early action at site.

 “Rather than actively monitor multiple wildfire feeds, the app scans for new wildfires and sends an alert to the liaison if there are fires detected within a certain distance, or at a certain risk level,” says Ostrup.
 “The new app technology has been a game-changer in wildfire planning and action.”